angelsophia1/Color-Switch-Replica/README.md

 # Color-Switch-Replica

-This is a Color Switch Replica created by Unity3d.
+This is a Color Switch Replica game created by Unity3d.

 Following Brackeys Channel, I have created this project which is similar to the original Color Switch game.